tunnckoCore/protect-origin-license/README.md

 ---

+## Preamble

+... add the thoughts and reasons ...

 ## Definitions
 - "License" shall mean the terms and conditions for use, reproduction, and distribution as defined by this document.